Compliance & Policies

 Visit the Office of Human Resources website for policies related to employment.

-Visit the Medical Public Affairs website for guidelines regarding university- and school-related logos, social media accounts, websites, PowerPoint presentation templates, clinical naming conventions and more.
+Visit the WashU Medicine Marketing & Communications website for guides and policies related logos, social media accounts, websites, PowerPoint presentation templates, clinical naming conventions and more.

-Washington University encourages and gives full consideration to all applicants for admission, financial aid and employment.
+Washington University encourages and gives full consideration to all applicants for admission, financial aid, and employment.
 The university does not discriminate in access to, or treatment or employment in, its programs and activities on the basis of race, color, age, religion, sex, sexual orientation, gender identity or expression, national origin, veteran status, disability or genetic information.
-Present Department of Defense policy governing all ROTC programs discriminates on the basis of sexual orientation; such discrimination is inconsistent with Washington University policy.
 Inquiries about compliance should be addressed to the university’s Vice Chancellor for Human Resources, Washington University, Campus Box 1184, One Brookings Drive, St. Louis, MO 63130.

 The School of Medicine is committed to recruiting, enrolling and educating a diverse student body.